Which country is cheaper, Switzerland or Belgium?

 In July, Brussels usually receives more rain than Bern.
 Brussels gets 75 mm (3 in) of rain, while Bern receives 63 mm (2.5 in) of rain each month for the summer.

 Both Switzerland and Belgium during the autumn are popular places to visit.
 The autumn months attract visitors to Belgium because of the shopping scene and the natural beauty of the area.
 Furthermore, the hiking trails, the shopping scene, and the natural beauty of the area are the main draw to Switzerland this time of year.

 In October, Brussels is generally around the same temperature as Bern.
-Temperatures in Brussels average around 12°C (54°F), and Bern stays around 13°C (55°F).
+Daily temperatures in Brussels average around 12°C (54°F), and Bern fluctuates around 13°C (55°F).

 In the autumn, Brussels often gets less sunshine than Bern.
 Brussels gets 114 hours of sunny skies this time of year, while Bern receives 126 hours of full sun.

 Brussels usually gets more rain in October than Bern.
 Brussels gets 70 mm (2.8 in) of rain, while Bern receives 49 mm (1.9 in) of rain this time of the year.

 The winter attracts plenty of travelers to both Belgium and Switzerland.
 The museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine are the main draw to Belgium this time of year.
 Furthermore, many travelers come to Switzerland for the skiing, the museums, the Christmas ambience, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Bern.
 It's quite cold in Brussels in the winter.
 Brussels is a little warmer than Bern in the winter.
 The daily temperature in Brussels averages around 3°C (38°F) in January, and Bern fluctuates around 3°C (37°F).